Wrist rest: Ergonomic use

 The wrist can be strained by the increased angle when typing without a rest.

 There are mixed opinions on whether wrist rests for computer keyboards are a benefit to ergonomics.

 The main benefit of using a wrist rest is increased comfort, especially for those using keyboards over long periods.
-Usage of a wrist rest can alleviate tension can take away pressure from the neck, shoulders and arms.
+Usage of a wrist rest can alleviate tension and take away pressure from the neck, shoulders and arms.
 Using a keyboard without a wrist rest may increase the bending angle of the wrists, causing strain and tendon irritation.

 Prolonged contact between the wrists and the rest may cause carpal tunnel syndrome or tenosynovitis.
 Resting the wrists on a rest while typing may prevent motion of the wrist, causing issues.

 To mitigate potential problems, the Occupational Safety and Health Administration (OSHA) recommends the hands to be elevated above the rest while typing.
 While not typing, the rest should contact the hand's palm/heel, not the wrist.
 As well, they recommend for the wrist rest's slope and height to match the front of the keyboard, and for the rest to be soft, with a depth of at least 3.8 cm.